 Once the IDE has been filed with the FDA, the FDA has a thirty-day period to approve the IDE, or disapprove the IDE, in which case the applicant is provided the opportunity to provide additional information to the FDA to respond to the filing deficiencies.
 We have conducted a Pre-IDE meeting with the FDA at which we reviewed the pre-clinical data and the clinical trial protocol.
 At the meeting, the FDA provided the Company observations and guidance concerning the pre-clinical data required for the IDE submission, the description of the manufacturing methods used to make the device and the proposed clinical study protocol.
-We expect to submit an IDE to the FDA before the end of July 2011 and the Company anticipates that the IDE will be approved by the FDA by the end of 2011.
+We submitted an IDE to the FDA on July 7, 2011 and the Company anticipates that the IDE will be approved by the FDA by the end of 2011.